danwin007/data-structures-and-algorithms/code-challenges/data-structures/linked-list/readme.md

 ## Testing
 <!-- Description of how to run your tests -->
 Tried to get tests running.
 I am bad at this.
 Hit a weird error and am stuck.
 Will bring up during lecture to see where I went wrong.

+Update: 4/1/20
+After lecture, I went in and finished building my tests.
+Then I adjusted them to fit my code better and everything is working!!